brandonspark/brandonspark.github.io/content/150/19/index.md

 +++

-The whole semester, we have been dealing in the pure fragment of SML, which acts much like a purely functional programming languge.
+The whole semester, we have been dealing in the pure fragment of SML, which acts much like a purely functional programming langauge.
 SML is not, however, a purely functional language, as it actually has imperative features that we have been avoiding, up until this lecture.